UF Health Bariatric Surgery Center: FAQs

 Where do I buy vitamin and mineral supplements?

 Where you buy them is your choice.
 Some patients choose online options and others go to a local drug store, health food store, vitamin specialty shop or supermarket.
 If you have questions about the multiple choices of brands, ask our registered dietitian, bariatric coordinator or your pharmacist for their knowledge of the product.
 Purchase your vitamins and supplements prior to your surgery so they will be available when you get home.
 You will need to take these for the rest of your life, every day, to avoid serious nutrient deficiencies.
+We recommend bariatric specific supplements with ongoing follow-up appointments and lab work.

 The vitamins and mineral you need to take every day